rwth-acis/LAS2peer-AnnotationService/API.md

  To include more than one part, combine values separated by `,`.
 For each insert in the database, it is stored automatically `author` and `timeStamp` information.
+ For every insert/update request the request body MUST contain `toolId` attribute.
+This attribute represents the tool from which this annotation was created or updated.
 ## Table Of Contents
 * [Retrieve Object Information](#retrieve-object-information)
     * [Get All Objects](#get-all-objects)